aliceh75/hamster-dmenu/README.md

 ## Usage

 - To cancel, type escape;
-- If you enter a single question mark ("?") the current/last activity of the day is sent to notify;
+- If you enter a single forward slash ("/") the hamster time tracker gui is opened;
 - If you enter a single minus sign ("-"), time tracking is stopped;
 - Anything else will start a new task.
 Format is the *hamster* format: `activity@category`